 Crestview Aggravated Battery with a Deadly Weapon Attorney

-There are certain serious felony offenses in Crestview that demand a serious response.
+There are certain serious felony offenses in Crestview that demand an aggressive response.
 Aggravated Battery with a Deadly Weapon is one of those charges.
 Before settling on a state-funded public defender, or hiring the cheapest lawyer in town, keep in mind that this charge carries a mandatory prison sentence if you are convicted.

 Aggravated Battery with a Deadly Weapon under Florida Law